 Crossing the Canadian border with a DWI, DUI or Other Drunk Driving Offense

-An offense of driving under the influence will not cause any problems for Canadians entering the United States.
+An offense of driving under the influence will typically not cause problems for Canadians entering the United States.
 However . . . . . .

 - It does not matter if you are arriving as a passenger in another person’s car.

 - It does not matter if you have no intention of driving in Canada at all.
 For example, 4 to 5 passengers a week who take the ferry to Victoria Canada for a one-day walking sightseeing trip are turned back for DUI / DWI offenses even though they do not have a car with them.